sunsande/Vue.js-ASP.NET-MVC-intergration/README.md

 ### Creating the Example Feature1 and Feature2 Vue.js Components

 These will be trivial components just showing a string.
-In the folder `vuejs_src/src` we create:
+In the folder `vuejs_src/src` we create `Feature1.vue`:
 ```vue.js
 // vuejs_src/src/Feature1.vue
 <template>